-Around the conference site, there are two coffee shops (True Coffee and Amazon Café) as well as a student canteen.
+Around the conference site, there are two coffee shops (True Coffee and Amazon Café).

-From Suvarnabumi International Airport to Pathumwan Princess Hotel:
+From Suvarnabumi International Airport to the Conference Hotel:

 By Airport Rail Link.
-Airport Rail Link City Line provides an inexpensive way of getting to downtown Bangkok.
+Airport Rail Link City Line provides an inexpensive way of getting to downtown Bangkok between 6 am and midnight.
 Go to Level B and follow the sign for Airport Rail Link.
 At the vending machine, buy a token to the terminal station, Phaya Thai Station (N2).
 The fare is 45 Baht for the 30-minute trip.
 At Phaya Thai Station, exit the gate and take BTS Skhumvit Line toward Bang Wa to Siam Station (CEN).
 The train will stop on U3 level platform.
 Go up one level and transfer to BTS Silom Line (Platform 4) toward National Stadium Station (W1).

 By Taxi.
 Taxis are available on Level 2.
 For the best fare, ask the driver to use the meter before getting in the vehicle.
 The fare for metered taxi will be around 300-400 Baht plus airport surcharge (50 Baht) and highway toll (50 Baht).
 Tipping is not customary.

-From Don Muang International Airport to Pathumwan Princess Hotel:
+From Don Mueang International Airport to the Conference Hotel:

 Chulalongkorn University is conveniently located at the heart of downtown Bangkok, within walking distance from BTS Siam Station, BTS National Stadium Station, and MRT Sam Yan.
 There are many hotels near BTS Siam and BTS National Stadium.

 Communication.
+Chula Guest WiFi username and password will be available in your registration packet.
 Free WiFi is available at hotels as well as many restaurants and bars around the city.
 SIM cards for travelers are available at Suvarnabumi International Airport and at various mobile stores.
-Major carriers are dtac, AIS and True.
+(The phone must be unlocked.)
+Major carriers are dtac, AIS and True, and value can be added to the account at convenient stores.
 The country code for Thailand is +66.

 Tipping.
 Tipping is not customary, but appreciated.
 At restaurants, people often leave small change.